Magman3000/Network-Platformer/README.md

 Getting things to replicate when I wanted them to and not replicate when I didn't whant them to.

 As I am writing this I relized that the sytem to keep UI and camera seperate is most likely the thing that made the chat break but I no longer have time to fix that.

+OBS!!
+Tried downloading the zip file for editor on my shool computer and it can't be unpacked, the github now does however have a file with the scripts.